-- Garlic due its high content of Allicin and Selenium,
+- Garlic due to its high content of Allicin and Selenium,

 - Green tea which is packed with antioxidants to take care of any free radicals that may have been damaging the cells within the liver,

 - Green leafy vegetables due to their high concentrations of Chlorophyll.
-Chlorophyll cannot be digested by the body, but when added to the bloodstream it is particularly effective at binding to heavy metals and chemicals which it then flushes out of the body.
-This is particularly useful for the liver as that is where heavy metals in the body build up,
+The body cannot digest Chlorophyll.
+But, when added to the bloodstream, it is particularly effective at binding to heavy metals and chemicals which then flushes out of the body.
+This is particularly useful for the liver as that is where heavy metals in the body build-up,

 - Apples.
 Pectin in apples acts to remove toxins from the digestive tract which is one of the liver’s primary functions.
 The assistance the liver gets from pectin reduces the amount of work that it has to do,